tpack/bootjs/README.md

 - Chrome 4+         ✔
 - Firefox 2+        ✔
 - Safari 3.2+       ✔
 - Opera 10.5+       ✔

 ## Examples

-For Examples we have such files:
+Here we have such files:

     test/
      |-- assets